edwylugo/edwylugo/README.md

 :dog: I love my pets, follow me on social media to see them, you will love it

-- Software is a hobby for me, I love to learn new things, but sometimes I spend a long day watching series to not go crazy with the codes.
+:tv: Software is a hobby for me, I love to learn new things, but sometimes I spend a long day watching series to not go crazy with the codes.

-- My favorite band is: Iron Maiden, Pink Floyd and Metallica
+:100: My favorite band is: Iron Maiden, Pink Floyd and Metallica

 - Ok, to finish, check out my Linkedin: https://www.linkedin.com/in/edwylugo/